ntaoo/npb_polls_client/README.md

 * Clean simple semantics.
 * Great optional type system, standard libraries, and tooling support.
-* You don't need to take care with JavaScript's basic flaws thanks to the JavaScript compilers(dart2js, dev compiler).
+* You don't need to take care with JavaScript's basic flaws and tooling fuss thanks to the JavaScript compilers(dart2js, dev compiler).

 ## Cons